open-contracting/deploy/docs/reference/index.rst

 -  `Node Exporter <https://github.com/prometheus/node_exporter>`__ is installed on each server to export hardware and OS metrics like disk space used, memory used, etc.
 -  `Black Box Exporter <https://github.com/prometheus/blackbox_exporter>`__ is installed on the Prometheus server to check that services are up.
 (Keyword monitors are more complicated to configure than on UptimeRobot, and so are not used.)

-Salt does not (yet) setup a Prometheus server to collect metrics from these servers.
+Salt sets up a Prometheus server to collect metrics from these servers.

+For access details, check the configuration file ``pillar/private/prometheus_pillar.sls``.
+You can find `OCP's verson of this here <https://github.com/open-contracting/deploy-pillar-private/blob/master/prometheus_pillar.sls>`__.

+To access the monitoring service, go to the URL in the ``server_fqdn`` variable.
+The username is ``prom`` and the password is in the ``server_password`` variable.

+To access the alerting service, go to the URL in the ``alertmanager_fqdn`` variable.
+The username is ``prom`` and the password is in the ``alertmanager_password`` variable.

 Currently, Open Data Services runs a Prometheus server to process client data, which raises alarms to ODS staff only (`#31 <https://github.com/open-contracting/deploy/issues/31>`__).

 .. _hosting: